asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 team wants to improve the way they work they need to convince organizational leadership and every other team of the improvement (creating unnecessary cross-team dependencies).
 Given the friction involved in getting any change through teams stop trying to improve the way they work.
+Over time the organization ends up with several apathetic teams because the teams just don't have the time or energy to deliver on their committments and put in the effort necessary to effect change in the organization.

 Having regular retrospectives allows teams to tune the way they work and have ownership over their process and practices.
 Unfortunately, in these organizations trying to scale, they often decide that everyone has to "do agile the same way."
-Too often scrum masters (or their equivalent) become management proxies making sure teams are doing as they are told.
-Instead of being the servant leaders helping teams improve themselves. **When those closest to the work cannot improve upon their processes, practices, working conditions the team will decline.** Additionally, this becomes a significant morale
+Too often scrum masters (or their equivalent) become management proxies making sure teams are "doing as they are told," instead of being the servant leaders helping teams improve themselves. **When those closest to the work cannot improve upon their processes, practices, working conditions the team will decline.** Additionally, this becomes a significant morale